Bali Bird Park: Conservation Park

 Bali Bird Park aims to be a “Centre of Excellence” for the breeding of Birds of Paradise and Bali Starling.
-There are a lot of birds breeding in the park simultaneously all the year round.
+There are a lot of birds breeding in the park all the year round.

 The park has been landscaped to create natural habitats.
-Incorporates a diverse botanical collection.
-Features 52 different species of palms, rare jungle fruit trees, cycads, bamboos and cactus.

-There are 3 lakes hosting various species of water birds.
-A total of 60 bird enclosures with habitats to house the collection.
+Incorporating a diverse botanical collection, it features 52 different species of palms, rare jungle fruit trees, cycads, bamboos and cactus.
+Three lakes in the park host various waterfowl species.
+There are 60 bird enclosures with habitats to house the collection.